ibm-cloud-architecture/eda-tech-academy/docs/lab4/index.md

 In this lab the operators are already installed in the OpenShift cluster under the `openshift-operators` project, and products are already install too.
 So this lab is aimed to deploy the components of the real-time inventory demo (the green components in figure above).

 As stated before you need to fork this repository under your own public git account, as all configurations will be monitored from your own git repository.
+## pre-requisites

+See [Pre-requisites section](../lab1/index.md) in the main page.
+MAC users can run all the commands in this lab from terminal window.
+Windows users will have to run the commands from a WSL Command window.
+Open a CMD window and type 'bash' to enter the WSL prompt.

 ## Preparation

 1. Verify the OpenShift GitOps Operator is installed on your OpenShift cluster.
 In fact it should be installed, but this command may be helpful to you in your future proof of concepts.